Your tests are your friends, with Anjana Vakil

 18:22 – “It’s important to remind yourself that it’s just not possible to keep up with developments in the industry.
 I really love attending conferences, I love talking to people, I love hearing about people’s projects.”

-18:58 – Going to conferences, submitting talks, and travelling to conferences exposes Anjana to new and exciting things in the industry.
+18:58 – Going to conferences, submitting talks, and travelling exposes Anjana to new and exciting things in the industry.

 22:23 – The fact that there are multiple paradigms on how to structure code helps Anjana keep an open mind to new ways to do work.

 23:01 – Best advice about programming

 Never graduate.
 You’re never done learning about programming.

 Test-driven development, and having things written down in an organised way.

 26:00 – How to learn code from scratch